Zaid-Ajaj/Fable.Remoting/README.md

 ### [Full Documentation](https://zaid-ajaj.github.io/Fable.Remoting/)

 The library runs everywhere on the backend: As Suave `WebPart`, as Giraffe/Saturn `HttpHandler` or any other framework as Asp.NET Core middleware.
 Clients can be Fable or .NET application.

+> "Fable.Remoting solves the age-old problem of keeping your front-end code in sync with your backend code at compile time, and in a language as enjoyable to use as F#" - [David Falker](https://twitter.com/ardave2002)

 ## Quick Start
 Use the [SAFE Template](https://github.com/SAFE-Stack/SAFE-template) where Fable.Remoting is a scaffolding option: